mariaher07/ATS-TFG/README.md

 - Training the models:
     - Two files: "model_gpu_arixv.ipynb" and "model_gpu_news.ipynb".
 Ideally, this part should be run on GPU.
+These two files contain the same code, only changing the limitation for the headline size for each dataset.

       Dependencies: "Python 3.6.4", "CUDA/10.0.130" and "cuDNN/7.6.3.30-CUDA-10.0.130"

     - Modify "data_path" and "results_path"